gauravssnl/studying-libraries/libevent/1.4-echo-server/README.md

 # Description

-Echo server.
+Simple echo server.
-Create event on each connection and wait till there will be data to read and add write event to the loop to write data back when socket will be ready for it.
+Create event on each connection and wait till there will be data to read and immediately send them back.
+We don't create event to write data back.